-- 1. the restructuring lease liability discussed in Note 6 of the Company's interim condensed consolidated financial statements contained in this Quarterly Report on Form 10-Q; and - 2. the amortization of debt discounts discussed in Note 7 of the Company's interim condensed consolidated financial statements contained in this Quarterly Report on Form 10-Q.
+- 1. the restructuring lease liability discussed in Note 6 of the Company's interim condensed consolidated financial statements contained in this Quarterly Report on Form 10-Q; - 2. the amortization of debt discounts and debt issuance costs discussed in Note 7 of the Company's interim condensed consolidated financial statements contained in this Quarterly Report on Form 10-Q; and - 3. original issuance discounts related to the issuance of Series C preferred stock discussed in Note 8 of the Company's interim condensed consolidated financial statements contained in this Quarterly Report on Form 10-Q.